AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 The transverse derivative terms (:math:`\widehat{v u_y}` and :math:`\widehat{w u_z}` in this case)
-are evaluated by first extrapolating all velocity components to the transverse faces from the cell centers on either side, then choosing between these states using the upwinding procedure defined below.
+are evaluated by first extrapolating all velocity components to the transverse faces from the cell centers on either side including applying boundary conditions (as described in :ref:`bcs`), and then choosing between these states using the upwinding procedure defined below.
 In particular, in the :math:`y` direction we define

+..
+No backflow prevention for trans terms, beacuse they're transverse.
+Do we need to be explicit?

 .. math::

     \hat{\boldsymbol{U}}^F_{i,j+\frac{1}{2},k} =  \boldsymbol{U}_{i,j,k}^n +